vottini/jsonbp/README.md

 # jsonbp

-**jsonbp** (JSON BluePrint) is a library to serialize and deserialize JSON from and to Python based on schemas.
-There is [json-schema][json_schema] and its implementations already if you want a more mature and more widely used technique, but I wanted a different approach so this library is the result.
+**jsonbp** (JSON BluePrint) is a library for serializing and deserializing JSON to and from Python based on schemas.
+While [json-schema][json_schema] and its implementations offer a more mature and widely used technique, I wanted a different approach, which led me to the development of this library.

 jsonbp's design main goals were:
 - schema reuse through import / type system
-- custom primitive types
+- custom user definable primitive types
 - built in numeric fixed precision type which deserializes into Python's Decimal
 - built in datetime type which deserializes into Python's datetime
 - error reporting with support for localization
 - support for enums
 - easy to integrate and use

-## Contents
+## Brief Introduction
  - [Schema definition](#schema-definition)
  - [Usage](#usage)
  - [Requirements and Dependencies](#requirements-and-dependencies)